 Rhetorical Places: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Rhetoric/Undergraduate

 Grading/Final exam status: Letter grade.
 Alternative to final exam.

 Rhetorical Places: Read Less [-]

 RHETOR 120 Rhetoric of the Self 4 Units

-Terms offered: Prior to 2007
+Terms offered: Summer 2023 First 6 Week Session

 This course investigates discourses of the self, both contemporary and historical, in a variety of genres, including philosophy, theory, literature, visual media, and new media, depending on the instructor and year.
 Topics to be covered may include any of the following: problems of the self, identity (racial, ethnic, gendered), self-expression, self-fashioning, self-destitution, and the limits of the self as an experience or a category.

 No prerequisites.

 Rhetoric of the Self: Read More [+]

 Rules & Requirements

 Credit Restrictions: Students will receive no credit for RHETOR 120 after completing RHETOR 120.
 A deficient grade in RHETOR 120 may be removed by taking RHETOR 120.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

-Summer
+Summer:

-6 weeks - 7.5 hours of lecture per week 8 weeks - 6 hours of lecture per week
+6 weeks - 7.5 hours of lecture per week 6 weeks - 7.5 hours of lecture per week 8 weeks - 6 hours of lecture per week

 Additional Details

 Subject/Course Level: Rhetoric/Undergraduate

 Grading/Final exam status: Letter grade.
 Alternative to final exam.

 Rhetoric of the Self: Read Less [-]

 RHETOR 121 Rhetoric of Fiction 4 Units

-Terms offered: Fall 2022, Spring 2019, Fall 2018
+Terms offered: Summer 2023 Second 6 Week Session, Spring 2019, Fall 2018

 Study of the form and content of fictional narratives.
 Definition and techniques including voice, point of view, and time orders.
-Attention to cultural and historical contexts of selected narratives to consider interplay

-of works, authors, and readerships.
+Attention to cultural and historical contexts of selected narratives to consider interplay of works, authors, and readerships.

 Rhetoric of Fiction: Read More [+]

-Rules & Requirements

-Prerequisites: 10 or 1A-1B sequence or consent of instructor

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

+Summer

-Summer: 6 weeks - 7.5 hours of lecture per week
+6 weeks - 7.5 hours of lecture per week 6 weeks - 7.5 hours of lecture per week

 Additional Details

 Subject/Course Level: Rhetoric/Undergraduate

 Grading/Final exam status: Letter grade.
-Final exam not required.
+Alternative to final exam.

 Rhetoric of Fiction: Read Less [-]

 RHETOR 122 Rhetoric of Drama 4 Units

 Terms offered: Fall 2015, Fall 2012, Fall 2004

 Examination of the way character is created in drama by repetitive rhetorical patterns and the ways themes are defined by manipulation of

 such patterns.